maximillianus/orami-scraper/README.md

 ## Application Details

 ### Flow
-The scraper will first scrape the product categories' links and save it in `orami/results/urls.json`.
-It will then scrape individual product information by looping through the urls and save them in `orami/results/products.json` or `orami/results/products.csv` whichever format you like.
+The scraper will first scrape the product categories' links and save it in `./orami/results/urls.json`.
+It will then scrape individual product information by looping through the urls and save them in `./orami/results/products.json` or `./orami/results/products.csv` whichever format you like.

-Sample results are also available `orami/results/`
+Sample results are also available `./orami/results/`

 ### Output Format
 Scrapy has a native CSV Exporter however I don't use it since it produces unordered columns in the result.
-There are ways to modify scrapy to work around this but it is much simpler to create my own `json-to-csv` converter in `utils/jsontocsv.py` to do the format conversion.
+There are ways to modify scrapy to work around this but it is much simpler to create my own `json-to-csv` converter in `./orami/utils/jsontocsv.py` to do the format conversion.

 ### Settings
 In order to be more polite to the website, I have set up throttling to the crawler.
 This includes increasing delay between downloads and lowering number of concurrent requests.
 You can adjust these settings if you want a faster crawling but it is recommended to keep it at reasonable rate to avoid stress on the website.

 ### Unit Test
-Run the unit test from the project directory ie. `orami-scraper/orami`.
+Run the unit test from the project directory ie. `./orami`.

-Run it using: `python3 -m unittest orami.tests.test_orami_spider` OR
+Run it using: `python3 -m unittest orami.tests.test_orami_spider`

+OR

 Run it using the shellscript: `./03_run_unittest.sh`

 ### Other Notes
+Due to time, there are some additional stuffs that don't make it to this build.
-- skipped on linting but you can use `black` or `flake8` if you wish to have it
+- Code linting.
+We can use `black` or `flake8`.
+- Containerization.
+Can use `Docker` to containerize it.
+- Add more `try-except` block for error handling.
+- Can possibly setup user-agent in `settings.py`
 - again, remember to scrape politely

 ## Getting it up and running